s-nasir/ModTrain/README.md

 - **Addressing Industry Challenges**: The project addresses common problems in current training methods, such as memory-based testing and the exclusion of certain demographics, by providing a more comprehensive and inclusive training experience.

-## Project Owner's Achievements

-- **Founded and Orchestrated Game Development**: The project is the brainchild of our visionary project owner, who orchestrated the entire game development process, applying software architecture principles to create a robust and scalable solution.

-- **Compelling Proof-of-Concept**: A compelling Proof-of-Concept document was crafted, demonstrating the project's potential to clients and investors, showcasing the owner's ability to communicate project vision effectively.

-- **Client Relationship Building**: Our project owner established and nurtured relationships with esteemed clients, including Elite Residential Concierge Services and iGuard360.
-Robust software engineering and requirement gathering techniques were employed to understand and fulfill client needs.

 ## Development Stages

 ### Stage 1: Pre-Production